femmyte/femmyte-stack/README.md

 1. Create CustomUser model
 2. create CustomUser model manager (we need to create this because django user manager will not because we have remove the username field )
-3. Register CustomUser Model in prroject settings
+3. Register CustomUser Model in project settings
 4. Create CustomUser create and change forms
 5. register Custom User Model on the Admin site
 6. Write Tests for the Custon User model